cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 ## 11. Authorized Google Marketplace Apps

 This section enables the ability to restrict the installation of Google Workspace Marketplace apps to a defined list provided and configured in the app allowlist.
 This guidance includes and applies to internally developed applications.
+This control disables legacy authentication and requires the use of modern authentication protocols based on federation for access from applications.

+Some older versions of common software may break when this control is implemented.
+Examples of these apps include:
+-   Mails configured with POP3
+-   Older versions of Outlook

 ### Policies